friedpa/seeed-xiao-esp32c3-meshtastic/README.md

 **Linux**: Use `/dev/ttyUSB0` or `/dev/ttyACM0`

 ### Method 3: PlatformIO (Advanced)
-Clone the source and build yourself - see build instructions in the wiki.
+Clone the source and build yourself - see build instructions in the PlatformIO wiki.

 ## ⚙️ Configuration

 After flashing:
 1. Install the Meshtastic app on your phone ([iOS](https://meshtastic.org/docs/software/apple/installation/) / [Android](https://meshtastic.org/docs/software/android/installation/))
-2. Connect via Bluetooth
+2. Connect via Bluetooth (initial Password: 123456)
 3. Set your device name and region
 4. Join or create channels